-- The mean of the distribution is always the same, 3.5.
-When we take several observations and average them, the mean of many such averages is the same as the mean for the distribution of single observations. - The distributions become less variable as the number of dice increases.
+- 1. The mean of the distribution is always the same, 3.5.
+When we take several observations and average them, the mean of many such averages is the same as the mean for the distribution of single observations. - 2.
+The distributions become less variable as the number of dice increases.
 There are much smaller proportions of rolls producing means close to 1.0 or 6.0 and the standard deviations get smaller. - The shape of the distribution changes as the number of dice increases.
-Becomes close to a smooth curve.
-We call this the Normal distribution curve.
+Becomes similar to the Normal distribution curve.